Greeks (finance): Related measures

 Some related risk measures of financial instruments are listed below.

 Bond duration and convexity

 In trading bonds and other fixed income securities, various measures of bond duration are used analogously to the delta of an option.
-The closest analogue to the delta is DV01, which is the reduction in price (in currency units) for an increase of one basis point (i.e. 0.01% per annum) in the yield (the yield is the underlying variable).
+The closest analogue to the delta is DV01, which is the reduction in price (in currency units) for an increase of one basis point (i.e. 0.01% per annum) in the yield, where yield is the underlying variable;